Updated June 8, 2023

 Introduction to Add Rows in Excel Shortcut

 Excel is all but nothing without its cells, rows, and columns.
 Isn’t it right?
-You couldn’t do anything without these three aspects of Excel as they define the layout, structure whatever you call it; for Excel.
+You couldn’t do anything without these three aspects of Excel as they define the layout, structure, and whatever you call it; for Excel.
 One of these three major aspects is Excel Rows.
 We should be well aware of how to add rows in Excel in case we needed those to add.
-Shortcuts will reduce the time and increases productivity as well.
+Shortcuts will reduce time and increases productivity as well.
 We will teach you a way through this article about how to add rows in Excel.
 What is the shortcut to do so as well?

 How to Add Rows in Excel using Shortcut?

 Adding or deleting rows and columns in Excel is a daily task for anyone who works on the tool.
 It would be great if we knew the shortcut to do so since having an idea of how to add rows in Excel with a shortcut, we may be able to save time, which can be utilized for any other productivity measure as well as the task will be completed quickly due to the reduced time bounds.

 There are two shortcuts in Excel to add Rows in Excel.
 If your keyboard has a number pad on the rightmost side, you may use the Ctrl and “+” buttons to add a row/s in Excel.

 If your keyboard doesn’t have that number pad and you are worried about adding a row in Excel, don’t worry; there is another shortcut key for such cases.
 You can simultaneously press the Shift button, Ctrl button, and “=” button to insert a row/s in the Excel worksheet.